mdfranz/cheetsheetz/dataeng.md

 This is a set of resources on analytics and data engineering teams.
-Focuses more architectural and organizational issues
+Focuses more architectural and organizational issues than technical tooling.

 # Books & Guides
 - [Introducing the New ABCs of Data](https://medium.com/analytics-vidhya/introducing-the-new-abcs-of-data-8f4f3b6418b6) - September 2020